A Smooth Binary Mechanism for Efficient Private Continual Observation: Comparison of mechanisms

 \section{Comparison of mechanisms}

-In this section we review how the smooth binary mechanism compares to the original binary mechanism, and the matrix mechanism of \citet{henzinger_almost_2023}.
+In this section we review how the smooth binary mechanism compares to the original binary mechanism, and the factorization mechanism of \citet{henzinger_almost_2023}.
+A Python implementation of our smooth binary mechanism (and the classic binary mechanism) can be found on \url{https://github.com/jodander/smooth-binary-mechanism}.
 We do not compare to \citet{denissov_improved_2022} since their method is similar to that of \citet{henzinger_almost_2023} in terms of error, and less efficient in terms of time and space usage.
+We also do not compare to the online version of \citet{honaker2015} as it is less efficient in time, and its improvement in variance over the binary mechanism is at most a factor of $2$, and can therefore be estimated from the figures.

 \paragraph{Variance comparison.}

 To demonstrate how the variance behaves over time for our smooth binary mechanism, see Figure~\ref{fig:variance_comparison}.